py-ni/peps/peps/pep-08xx.rst

 Ownership Model
 -------

-To abstract reference counting and provide better diagnostics for reference leaks, PyNI will use a different ownership model.
-We call references to Python objects *handles*.
-A *handle* is opened and closed by a single owner.
-A *handle* can be duplicated to create a new ownership scope, and the duplicate must be explicitly closed.
+PyNI abstracts CPython’s reference counting behind explicit, opaque handles with well-defined ownership and lifetime rules.
+This design improves portability across Python implementations, allows CPython to use different object representations, such as tagged pointers, and enables precise diagnostics in debug mode.

+Handles vs PyObject*

+In the legacy C API, a PyObject* pointer denotes the object identity directly: the same object is always the same address, and any reference to it can be INCREFed/DECREFed interchangeably as long as total INCREFs match total DECREFs.
+In contrast, PyNI decouples "handle identity" from "object identity".
+Multiple distinct handles can refer to the same underlying Python object, and each handle has its own lifetime obligations.

+* Every handle has exactly one owner and must be closed exactly once by that owner.
+* Duplicating a handle creates a new, independently owned handle that must also be closed exactly once.
+* Using a closed handle is an error.
+* Closing the same handle twice is an error.
+* Forgetting to close a handle causes a leak.

+In debug mode, PyNI will perform runtime checks to detect leaks, double-closes, and use-after-close, and will report the precise creation and close sites.

+Since two distinct handles can refer to the same underlying object, an API call (``PyNI_Is``) will be necessary to test object identity.
+On the C level a PyNI handle value (`uintptr_t`) will be wrapped in a struct to forbid direct comparison (e.g., ``local1 == local2``).

 There will be two types of *handles*: local and heap [#Naming]_.

-A local handle can be received 1) as an argument to an extension function, in which case the owner is the Python VM, or 2) as a result of an API call (e.g., ``PyNI_LongFromLong``), in which case the owner is the caller of that API.
-A local handle is only valid for the duration of the call from the Python VM to the native extension in which it was created.
+Local handles are valid only for the duration of a single call from the Python VM into native code.
 This lets the Python VM efficiently allocate and free any metadata associated with local handles if necessary.
+They are never shared across threads and must not be stored in long-lived data structures.
+A local handle can be obtained as:

+* Argument to an extension function, in which case the owner is the Python VM.
+* Result of an API call (e.g., ``PyNI_LongFromLong``), in which case the owner is the caller of that API.

 Heap handles are handles conceptually stored in the Python heap; for example, in a custom native type or in module state, but not in C global state.
 PyNI